Azure-Samples/azure-search-openai-demo-csharp/README.md

 Then, run the following commands to get the project on your local environment:

    1. Run `azd auth login`
+   1. Clone the repository or run `azd init -t azure-search-openai-demo-csharp`
    1. Run `azd env new azure-search-openai-demo-csharp`

 ### Deploying from scratch